Recruiting a personal assistant (PA)

 Example: Part-time assistant required

-Personal assistant for 35-year-old disabled father of 2 children (aged 7 and 8).
+Personal assistant for disabled father of 2 children (aged 7 and 8).
 Daily tasks will include taking children to and from school, cleaning and ironing.

 Applicant must have experience of dogs and have worked with young children.
 Knowledge or experience of multiple sclerosis desirable but not essential.